opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 2. Identifying appropriate repository(ies);

-3. describing the data and data processing steps;
+3. Describing the data and data processing steps;

 4. Ensuring that an appropriate license is assigned to the data;